 Keep getting out to explore

 Under normal circumstances, my ideal Saturday would include a solid hike in the great outdoors – maybe followed by a stop at the local brewery or winery.
 Although national and state parks are shutting down by the minute, Nick and I have gotten out for a few short hikes in the past several weeks (as restrictions allow).
 Last weekend’s outing included a hike at Mint Springs Valley Park and the fresh air was incredibly rejuvenating.
 Star Hill Brewery was on the way home, to top it all off.
 Other areas that seem to be open for enjoying socially-distant fresh air are Walnut Creek Park, and Ivy Creek Natural Area.
 If you’re looking to more seriously get out in nature, check the national park websites to see what’s accessible.
 All access to the Shenandoah National Park is closed, but access to the George Washington and Jefferson National Forests is limited.
-Do your homework!
+Do your homework and utilize these broad tips for safely enjoying nature during our current circumstances.

 If it felt good to shop local before, it feels wonderful to shop local now.
 Last weekend, Nick and I went for a bike ride and picked up a few pints of Cville’s best ice cream from Chap’s on our way home.
 The owners are so kind.
 Pre-social distancing, Nick and I went for ice cream and couldn’t leave before being handed sample after sample!
 They’re proud of their product, and rightfully so.
 As long as I live in Cville, I’m never buying Breyer’s again!